gabriel-2600/odin_restaurant/README.md

 - This project taught me the importance of using modules and bundling.
 - Utilized ES6 module to create and organize different javascript files
-- Used webpack to bundle all the project files.
+- Used Webpack to bundle all the project files.

 Credits: